forxinecesimsek/boston_crime_project/streamlit_demo/README.md

-# UPSchool Data Science Course - Time Series and Regression
+# Boston Crime Analysis - Streamlit Demo

-This repository contains material from Time Series week of UPSchool Data Science Course.
+This folder contains material from Boston Crime Analysis Capstone Project of UPSchool.
 Contents are:

-* Day 1: Introduction to Time Series and statistical methods for analysis/forecasting. `notebooks/1-intro.ipynb`
-* Day 2: Linear Regression with OLS method.
-Extension to basis functions and polynomial features.
-Presented as Streamlit demo.
-* Day 3: Live coding session on Istanbul Dam Water Reserve Data. `notebooks/2-baraj.ipynb`

-### Linear Regression and Time Series Streamlit Demo
+* Page 1 : Welcome Page to explain project outline
+* Page 2 : Exploratory Data Analysis Interactive Graphs and Maps
+* Page 3 : Clustering Analysis to determine best locations for police stations

-This demo is a part of Time Series Lectures from UPSchool Data Science Course.
+This demo is a part of Boston Crime Analysis.

 `pip install -r requirements.txt`